genossen/peoples-permacomputer/results/phase-2.md

 the permacomputer to conform to video designs contemporary with the 1970s and 1980s.

+### MCU Video display

-The project found a solution to composite video output in small microcontrollers.
-The idea is not to directly integrate video into the 8 bit computer design, but use a cheap microcontroller as a video terminal, and have the computer use its ACIA chip to communicate with it via serial.
+**The project found a solution to composite video output in small microcontrollers.** The idea is not to directly integrate video into the 8 bit computer design, but use a cheap microcontroller as a video terminal, and have the computer use its ACIA chip to communicate with it via serial.